Skip to main content

 Categories

-The Categories screen allows you to create custom productivity categories.
-These categories can then be used with the Productivity Profiles to classify websites and applications.
+The Categories screen is where you create your own custom productivity categories.
+These categories are used within Productivity Profiles to classify websites and applications.
+The resulting labels appear in the “Classification” column on dashboards, such as the Application & Websites dashboard.

 1. Click the New category button to create a new productivity category.